Start reading the Bible and your life can become a “fascinating detective story…”

 Which brings us back to what’s in it for you…

-John 3:16 is “one of the most widely quoted verses from the Christian Bible.”
+Most evangelists start their Bible spiel with John 3:16, as in the image at left.
+But I prefer the promise of John 6:37.
+It’s more personal.
+John 3:16 is “one of the most widely quoted verses” in the Christian Bible.”
 It’s been called the most famous Bible verse of all time.
-It’s also been called the “Gospel in a nutshell,” because it is considered a summary of the central theme of traditional Christianity.
-See Wikipedia.
+It’s also been called the “Gospel in a nutshell,” because it’s considered a summary of the central theme of traditional Christianity.
+(See Wikipedia.)

 Note too that John 6:37 is the first of the Three Great Promises of Jesus.